 What do I need for flute lessons?

 These materials are essential for flute lessons to get the most out of your experience.
-(Click on the underlined links to purchase).
+(Click on the underlined links to purchase - if the item is unavailable, you can copy and paste the item title into Google).

 Flute in working condition